motiejus/toolshed/README.md

     $ toolshed man strace systemd.unit

-Things you may not have in your environment:

-    $ toolshed erl

 In which package does some random file live?

     $ toolshed apt-file search arm-linux-gnueabihf-gcc-7

 Inspect an executable in a seemingly disposable environment:

-    $ ldd /x/what_is_this
+    $ toolshed ldd /x/what_is_this

 Compile LaTeX to pdf:

-    $ pdflatex /x/foo.tex
+    $ toolshed pdflatex /x/foo.tex

 # Notes

 * Toolshed contains a reasonable netboot environment.
 Network setup is an exercise to the reader.
-* Grep `motiejus` in this repo.
-My public keys are imported in at least 1 place.
+* `grep motiejus` in this repo.
+My public keys are in at least 1 place.